evilusean/Pysean/OCR/Book-Scanner/readme.md

 # Book Scanner OCR

-A Python application that uses OCR to scan book titles and authors from your bookshelf and save them to a CSV file.
+A Python application that uses OCR to scan book titles and authors from images of book spines and save them to a CSV file.

 ## Prerequisites